decsys/decsys/app/Decsys/README.md

 It is used to showcase the DECSYS Ellipse Rating Scale.

+# 📝 Documentation

-For usage guidance, please refer to the Documentation.
+For usage and reference refer to the DECSYS Documentation.

 ## Running as a service